 Description: Link to state reports using Behavioral Risk Factor Surveillance System (BRFSS) ACEs module data.

 Adverse Childhood Experiences: National and State-Level Prevalence, 2014

 Description: In this brief, the prevalence of one or more ACEs among children ages birth through 17, as reported by their parents, using nationally representative data from the 2011/2012 National Survey of Children’s Health (NSCH) is described.
 Authors estimate the prevalence of eight specific ACEs for the U.S., contrasting the prevalence of specific ACEs among the states and between children of different age groups.

 The corresponding fact sheet lists at-a-glance the 8 adverse childhood experiences Child Trends used to measure the prevalence of ACEs.

 Description: Attached to this blog post is the Whole Child Assessment, which is being used by pediatricians to screen for ACEs at Loma Linda University.
 It is available in English and Spanish.

 Description: The National Survey of Children’s Health (NSCH) is sponsored by the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau, and is conducted by the US Census Bureau.
 In summer 2016, participants were mailed an invitation to complete both a household screener and child-level questionnaire online using a secure, confidential website.

-Description: The survey asks the 10 original ACE questions in different ways to accommodate different languages used to describe particular types of trauma.
+Description: (Please see The Family Center ACE Survey English and Spanish in Attachments) The survey asks the 10 original ACE questions in different ways to accommodate different languages used to describe particular types of trauma.